poldracklab/fitlins/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug in the current release of nautobot-ssot
+about: Report a reproducible bug in the current release of fitlins
 ---

 ### Environment